Expressways of India: FASTag

-FASTag is an Electronic toll collection (ETC) system operated in India by NHAI under MoRTH.
+FASTag is an electronic toll collection (ETC) system operated in India by NHAI under MoRTH.
 It uses Radio-frequency identification (RFID) technology to enable automatic deduction of toll charges at toll plazas on Indian expressways, allowing for vehicles to pass without stopping for toll transactions.

 The FASTag system is based on the National Electronic Toll Collection (NTEC) programme developed by the National Payments Corporation of India (NPCI) as a part of India's efforts to digitise highway infrastructure and reduce congestion on toll plazas.
 It was launched in 2014 as a pilot project on the Ahmedabad–Mumbai section of Golden Quadrilateral highway.
 From 15 February 2021, fastag became mandatory for all four-wheeled vehicles on national highways.

 Wayside amenities

 Offered by NHAI under MoRTH, Wayside Amenities (WSAs) are dedicated rest and service facilities located along Indian expressways and other national highways to improve road travel comfort, safety, and logistics.
-They offer rest, food, fuel, charging stations and similar services to both passengers and freight vehicles.
-The help in reducing driver fatigue, supporting logistics movement and in promoting highway tourism.
+They offer rest, food, fuel, charging stations and similar services to both passengers and freight vehicles, thus helping in reducing driver fatigue, supporting logistics movement and in promoting 'highway tourism'.
 They are typically located at intervals of 40-50 km along expressways.
 In June 2025, NHAI announced an ambitious plan of establishing over 1000 WSAs over a period of five years under Public–private partnership.
 The WSAs in the plan include setting up of fuel stations and EV charging points, food courts, dhabas and restaurants, convenience stores, medical and childcare rooms, promotional spaces for local artisans, drone landing facilities and helipads at larger sites.

 Financing

 The financing of Indian expressways is achieved through a combination of public funding, private investment, multilateral lending and via tolls.
 Ministry of Road Transport and Highways (MoRTH) sets policy and budget allocations while National Highways Authority of India (NHAI) is responsible for implementation and collection of tolls.
 The private sector entities participate through various Public–private partnership models.
 A significant amount of funding for expressways comes from central government allocations, especially under Bharatmala Pariyojana.
-In the 2023-24 Union budget of India, MoRTH was allocated ₹270000 crore, of which a large share was dedicated for expressways and economic corridor developments.
+In the 2023–24 Union budget of India, MoRTH was allocated ₹270000 crore, of which a large share was dedicated for expressways and economic corridor developments.
 In 2024–25, NHAI earned over ₹41000 crore in toll revenue, with projections of ₹130000 crore by 2030 through FASTag and monetisation of roads.